Sanada Nobuyuki

 Sanada Nobuyuki (真田 信之) was a Japanese samurai of the Sengoku period.
 He was the son of daimyō Sanada Masayuki and the older brother of Sanada Yukimura.

 Early life

 He was the first son of Sanada Masayuki and his wife, Kansho-in.
 His younger brother was Sanada Yukimura.
 He was married to Komatsuhime (Inahime), Honda Tadakatsu's daughter and adopted daughter of Tokugawa Ieyasu.

 Two other wives of Nobuyuki were his first wife and cousin Seiin-in, who lost her status to Komatsuhime and Ukyo (a daughter of Tamagawa Hidemasa).

-At an early age, Nobuyuki's father served under the daimyō Takeda Shingen and sent Nobuyuki as a hostage to prove the Sanada clan's loyalty to the Takeda clan.
+At an early age, Nobuyuki's father served under the daimyō Takeda Shingen and his son Takeda Katsuyori and sent Nobuyuki as a hostage to prove the Sanada clan's loyalty to the Takeda clan.
 After the Takeda clan was destroyed by Oda and Tokugawa army, Nobuyuki fled to Ueda Castle, the stronghold of the Sanada Clan and where his family were.